FabienDufoulon/FabienDufoulon.github.io/_pages/personalIntro.markdown

 {:.intro}
-I am a postdoc at the University of Houston (Texas, USA) since November 2021.
+I have just finished my postdoc at the University of Houston (Texas, USA) and will soon take a lecturer position at Lancaster University (UK).
-There, I work mostly with Gopal Pandurangan.

 {:.intro}
 My research interests lie in the areas of algorithms and distributed computing.
 Distributed networks play a fundamental role in modern computer science applications.
 Among these, I am particularly interested in secure peer-to-peer networks (with applications to blockchains), green computing (or sustainable computing), swarm robotics, and wireless networks.